TroyWitthoeft/AzureDbUp/readme.md

 ![Azure DbUp Logo](./img/AzureDbUp-logo.png)

-AzureDbUp is a cross-platform console application that updates Azure SQL databases using DbUp.
+AzureDbUp is a run-anywhere cross-platform console application that updates a target Azure SQL databases with sql scripts using DbUp.
-Save your sql scripts into folders, and call this application from the commandline with a connection string to update your target database.
+Download this repository using VS Code.
+Download this project, build it, set your connection string in the `launch.json` save your change/migration scripts into a folder and call Devlopers save sql scripts Save your sql scripts into folders, and call this application from the commandline with a connection string to update your target database.

 > `dotnet AzureDbUp.dll --connection-string "Server=tcp:my-example-server.database.windows.net,1433;Initial Catalog=my-example-database"`